Making Sense of CAO 2026 - What Students & Parents need to know!

 You are not choosing your job for life – you are choosing the next step!

-It is very overwhelming if you go into this decision trying to think about what would want to do for the rest of your life.
+It can be very overwhelming if you go into this decision trying to think about what would want to do for the rest of your life.
 What you are really doing is choosing the next step so, do your best to make sure that it is the right one for you.
+There have never been so many ways for you to access career areas that interest you so consider all the different pathways available.
+It is likely that you will change job several times in your career so for now you are choosing the starting point.
+Focus on what interests, motivates and suits you best at this stage.
+It is a very personal decision, do everything you can to make sure it is an informed one!

 Next